 Can you recommend a diet after gallbladder removal?

-After having their gallbladders removed, some people develop frequent loose, watery stools that characterize diarrhea.
+After having their gallbladder removed (cholecystectomy), some people develop frequent loose, watery stools.
 In most cases, the diarrhea lasts no more than a few weeks to a few months.
-There isn't a specific gallbladder removal diet that you should follow, but there are a few things you might consider.
+There isn't a specific gallbladder removal diet that you should follow if you have this problem, but there are a few things you might consider.

 First, it helps to understand why you're having diarrhea.
 Diarrhea after gallbladder removal seems to be related to the release of bile directly into the intestines.
 Normally, the gallbladder collects and concentrates bile, releasing it when you eat to aid the digestion of fat.
 When the gallbladder is removed, bile is less concentrated and drains more continuously into the intestines, where it can have a laxative effect.